Adverse drug reactions

 • The reaction is harmful

-Type A: dose-related adverse effects (hypotension from antihypertensives)
+Type A: Augmented dose-related adverse effects (hypotension from antihypertensives)

-Type C: Dose- and Time-related (HPA axis suppression)
+Type C: Chronic Dose- and Time-related (HPA axis suppression)

-Type F: other (altered clearance, ECMO adsorbtion, plasmapheresis removal).
+Type F: Failure of therapy (antibiotic resistance, ECMO adsorbtion, plasmapheresis removal).